Updated June 23, 2020.

 Showers bring flowers, so I need to be prepared for them!

 There are a few things you can do to battle jet lag–staying in the daylight as long as the sun is out, drink water, and my favorite: morning exercise!
 Even just a few bodyweight moves at your accommodation when you wake up will help your body know it’s time to be awake and start the day!
 So I always pack a set or two of workout clothes to take with me.
 Sometimes I leave them behind to make room in my luggage on the way home if needed.

 I’ll be traveling on an 8 hour red-eye in economy class.
 That means comfort is key!
 I’m not a strong plane sleeper, but I’ll sure try!
 And I have a few things to help me with that.

 In my plaid travel purse I keep kind of a lot of things.
 I’ll be wearing the purple jacket, but I also packed in my passport, glasses, water bottle, travel mug, tea bags and Emergen-C, toiletries bag (to help me stay fresh in-flight!), phone charger, earbuds, reading material, compression socks, and slippers!
 Seems like a lot for a light packer, but it’s all strategic, I assure you!

 I like to keep my toiletries bag in my personal item (in this case, my purse) so I can keep fresh in flight and just before landing.
 Brushing my teeth, reapplying deodorant, and touching up make up go a long way in helping me feel I’m ready to begin a new day!

 Are you ready to pack up and head out to the tulip festival?
-Don’t forget to follow my Instagram and Facebook for pictures and updates, and to subscribe to the blog–my Amsterdam posts will be starting next week!
+All my Amsterdam posts are on my Netherlands Page!

 Love this post?
 Pin it for later!